Efficiently Breaking the Curse of Horizon in Off-Policy Evaluation with Double Reinforcement Learning: Efficiency Bounds in Infinite Horizons

 \subsection{Efficiency Bounds in Non-Markov and Time-Variant Markov Decision Processes}

+{\neweditf First, we formally define NMDP and TMDP as statistical models for our data-generating process.
+As data, we consider observing $N$ (infinitely long) trajectories $\cj$ from the behavior-policy-induced distribution $p_{\pi_b}(\cj)$.
+The model is the set of possibilities for $p_{\pi_b}(\cj)$.
+The NMDP model is given by (almost) all arbitrary distributions on the sequence $\cj$.
+Remark that these models here are different from the transition-sampling setting and trajectory-sampling setting.

+\begin{definition}[NMDP models $\cm_1,\cm_{1,b}$] The NMDP model $\cm_1$ is defined by all distributions $p_{\pi_b}(\cj)$ such that the conditional distribution of each variable in $\cj$ given the past is absolutely continuous wrt the respective base measure (so it has a density) and the conditional distribution of action given history, $\pi_{b,t}$, is such that the (known and fixed) evaluation policy, $\pi_{e,t}$, is absolutely continuous wrt it.
+Hence, we can write in the form:

-\edit{First, we formally define the NMDP and TMDP models.
-As data, we consider observing $N$ (infinitely long) trajectories $\cj$ from the behavior policy $p_{\pi_b}(\cj)$.
-The TMDP model, $\cm_2$, consists of the set of all distributions $p_{\pi_b}(\cj)$ given by arbitrarily varying the initial, transition, reward, and behavior policy distributions for each $t=0,1,2,\dots$, restricting only that each of these remains a density wrt the respective base measures and that $\bpol_t(a_t\mid s_t)$ is such that (the known, fixed) $\epol_t(a_t\mid s_t)$ is absolutely continuous wrt it.
-The model is \emph{nonparametric} in the sense that we do not further restrict these distributions.
-The latter restriction, known as \emph{overlap}, is necessary to ensure that $\rho^{\epol}$ is a function of $p_{\pi_b}(\cj)$, that is, is identifiable from the data \citep{ShakeebKhan2010IISC}.
-Observing infinitely-long trajectories is also necessary for identifiability, but when constructing estimators we will show it suffices to observe trajectories of modestly growing length. {\newedit The NMDP model, $\cm_1$, is similarly given but the transition, reward, and behavior policy distributions may depend on the whole history of states, rewards, and actions.} We also define the models $\cm_{2,b},\cm_{1,b}$ where we assume the behavior policy is known; that is, $\bpol_t$ and $p_{\pi_b}^{(0)}$ are fixed and not allowed to vary.}
+We also define the model $\cm_{1,b}$ where we assume the behavior policy is known; that is, $\pi_{b,t}$ and $p_{\pi_b}^{(0)}$ are fixed at their known value and not allowed to vary. \end{definition} The last restriction in the definition of $\cm_1$ is known as \emph{weak overlap} and it is equivalent to saying $\nu_t$ exists.
+It is necessary so to ensure that $\rho^{\epol}$ is a function of $p_{\pi_b}(\cj)$, that is, is identifiable from the data \citep{ShakeebKhan2010IISC}.
+Observing infinitely-long trajectories is also necessary for identifiability, but when constructing estimators we will show it suffices to observe trajectories of modestly growing length.
+Then, $\rho^{\epol}$ is a functional of $p_{\pi_b}(\cj)$ given by $(1-\gamma)\E[\sum_{t=0}^T\gamma^{t}\nu_tr_t]$, that is, it is a well-defined map $\cm_1\to\Rl$.